All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Overview

 Compounded semaglutide and tirzepatide are prepared by licensed compounding pharmacies and are available at significantly lower cost than brand-name versions.
-These medications use the same active ingredient but are not manufactured by the original pharmaceutical companies.
+These medications use compounded formulations of the active ingredient but aren't manufactured by the original pharmaceutical companies.

 Category Rating Details